 Learning & Teaching

 All students that enrol on the BSc (Hons) Social Work are assigned a personal tutor that will provide both group and individual tutorial support.
-All staff on the social work degree have extensive experience of employment within social work, and draw on this to enhance students learning experience of the subject.
-Students are taught through a range of teaching and learning methods, including experiential and problem based group work, interactive lectures and seminars along with the integration of media to support a wider understanding of the experiences of people with social care needs and their carers.
-Students are further supported in their learning through the use of the Virtual Learning Environment 'Moodle'.
+All staff on the social work degree have extensive experience of employment within social work and draw on this to enhance students learning experience of the subject.
+Students are taught through a range of teaching and learning methods, including experiential and problem-based group work, interactive lectures and seminars along with the integration of media to support a wider understanding of the experiences of people with social care needs and their carers.
+Students are further supported in their learning through the Virtual Learning Environment ‘Moodle’.

-Students are placed within Local Authority 'Host agency' groups for the duration of their studies, and subsequently have the opportunity to build and sustain professional working relationships with peers and professionals within their host Local Authority.
-A substantial part of the course is spent in practice settings within agencies in South Wales; therefore the ability to undertake travelling to and within practice agencies will be advantageous.
+Students are placed within Local Authority ‘Host Agency’ groups for the duration of their studies, and subsequently can build and sustain professional working relationships with peers and professionals within their host Local Authority.
+A substantial part of the course is spent in practice settings within agencies in South Wales; therefore, the ability to undertake travelling to and within practice agencies will be advantageous.

-Whilst on the social work degree students are also required to demonstrate that they are able to use Information and Communication Technology (ICT) methods and techniques to support their learning and practice.
+Whilst on the social work degree students are also required to demonstrate that they can use Information and Communication Technology (ICT) methods and techniques to support their learning and practice.

 Assessment